 Go to Local Computer Policy > Computer Configuration > Windows Settings > Security Settings > Local Policies > User Rights Assignment.

 Under User Rights Assignment, from the list of policies, select Impersonate a client after authentication.

-Under User Rights Assignment, from the list of policies, select Act as part of the operating system (SeTcbPrivilege).
-Ensure that the gateway service account is included in the list of accounts as well.
+Under User Rights Assignment, select Act as part of the operating system (SeTcbPrivilege) from the list of policies.
+Ensure that the gateway service account is included in the list of accounts.

 Restart the On-premises data gateway service process.

 Set user-mapping configuration parameters on the gateway machine (if necessary)

 If you don't have Azure AD Connect configured, follow these steps to map a Power BI service user to a local Active Directory user.
 Each Active Directory user mapped in this way needs to have SSO permissions for your data source.
 For more information, see Guy in a Cube video.